 These are derived by the hydrolysis of tissue proteins.
 Glucogenic acids like α-ketoglutarate, Succinyl Co-A, fumarate, oxaloacetate and fumarate are the only precursors, which can produce glucose.
 There are two entry points, namely pyruvate and oxaloacetate, through which the glucogenic amino acids can enter the neoglucogenesis cycle.

-- The product of neoglucogenesis, i.e. glucose fulfills the energy demands of many cells and tissues like RBCs, neurons, skeletal muscle, medulla of the kidney, testes, embryonic tissue etc.
+- The product of neoglucogenesis, i.e. glucose, fulfils the energy demands of many cells and tissues like RBCs, neurons, skeletal muscle, medulla of the kidney, testes, embryonic tissue etc.

 Regulation of Gluconeogenesis